SquareBracketAssociates/Booklet-Glorp/Chapters/Glorp/Glorp.md

-Although many times they will be the same symbol, the argument you pass to the `from:` parameter is not the symbol of the selector but instead the name of attribute you have defined in your `classModelFor...:` method.
+Although many times they will be the same symbol, the argument you pass to the `from:` parameter is not the symbol of the selector but instead, the name of the attribute you have defined in your `classModelFor...:` method.

 #### 1:1 relationships.